markjjacob/Negotiation/TLON_Lecture_06.md

 > *Stereotyping*

 - Occurs when a person assigns attributes to another solely on the basis of the other's social or demographic category.
-- Once formwd, sterotypes can be highly resistant to change
+- Once formed, sterotypes can be highly resistant to change

 > *Halo effects*

 - Occur when people generalize about a variety of attributes based on the knowledge of one attribute of the individual.
 - Can be positive or negative.

-> *Selective perveption*
+> *Selective perception*

 - Occurs when perceivers single out supporting information and filter out information that does not confirm their beliefs.
 - Perpetuates sterotypes or halo effects.